Article date 28 July 2011

 It is natural to consider an HS2 to HS1 link via St Pancras International.

-The following plan illustrates HS2 to Euston and HS2 to St Pancras International for HS1.
+The following diagrammatic map illustrates HS2 to Euston and HS2 to St Pancras International for HS1.
 A change of direction is necessary at St Pancras International.
 No existing lines are shown except HS1 and the Midland Main Line.
 Euston is to be expanded as part of proposals by High Speed Two Ltd and we have included a link to connect the Midland Main Line to Euston.
 Long-distance services on the Midland Main Line might be re-routed to terminate at Euston instead of at St Pancras (Thameslink unaffected).
-The purpose of this re-routing would be to simplify the allocation of train paths (space/time slots) for arrival at and departure from St Pancras (footnote 4).
+The purpose of this re-routing would be to simplify the allocation of train paths (space/time slots) for arrival at and departure from St Pancras (note 4).
 It is possible that platforms for Midland Main Line services terminating at St Pancras would be taken out of use, equivalent platforms being provided as part of the expanded Euston station.

 Services from HS2 to HS1 would call at St Pancras, whether international services or an extension of domestic High Speed services via HS1 to Medway towns.